mori-lab/mori-lab.github.io/QAL20.md

 Abstract:
 The subject of this talk will be quantum distributed computing, i.e., distributed computing when the processors of the network can exchange quantum information.
 After describing the basics of distributed computing, I will explain a result obtained with Frédéric Magniez ([arXiv:1804.02917](https://arxiv.org/abs/1804.02917)) on quantum algorithms computing the diameter of the network.
 I will then present others results ([arXiv:1810.10838](https://arxiv.org/abs/1810.10838) and [arXiv:1908.11488](https://arxiv.org/abs/1908.11488)) that show separations between the computational powers of quantum and classical distributed algorithms in several fundamental models of distributed computing.
 I will conclude my talk by mentioning interesting and important open questions in quantum distributed computing.

+### Ryuhei Mori (Tokyo Institute of Technology)

+Title: Quantum nonlocality and quantum computation

+Abstract:
+Quantum nonlocality is one of the most important feature of quantum physics.
+From the discovery of the violation of Bell (CHSH) inequality, many types of Bell inequalities have been found and considered.
+In this talk, we consider how the quantum nonlocality can be regarded as resource of computation, and show relationship with recent developments on separations of complexity classes defined by quantum shallow circuits and classical shallow circuits.

 ### Tomoyuki Morimae (Kyoto University)